Model Convo: Ryan Hauser

 On Cliometrics, Peter Weir, and Roko's Basilisk

 Welcome back to the “Model Convo” series — micro interviews with researchers in AI policy and related fields.
-If you know someone I should interview — maybe that person is you? — email me.
+If you know someone I should interview for this series, please email me.

 If you don’t know already, I am a Research Fellow at the Mercatus Center at George Mason University where my job is mostly writing and editing this Substack on AI governance and emergent order.